tombye/trexit/_posts/2017-12-05-williamson-turn.markdown

 categories: jekyll update
 ---

-When we were in Andros, we saw these instructions for doing a 'Williamson Turn'.
+When we were in Andros, we saw some instructions for doing a 'Williamson Turn'.

 They explain what to do if you're driving a boat and someone falls overboard.